CircuitVerse/CircuitVerse/CONTRIBUTING.md

 - Check if the issue you are going to propose is not duplicate of another issue.
 - Open a new issue according to type i.e., if issue is a bug open a new issue by clicking on `Get Started` in the scope of `Bug Report`.
 - Give a precise and meaningful name of the issue.
-- Describe your issue as good as possible that may ease the process of issue-reviewing by community member.
+- Describe your issue as good as possible that may ease the process of issue-reviewing by a community member.

 ## How to contribute